jaalto/project--emacs-epackage-template/README.rst

 2. Download new upstream release ::

-    get.sh epackage/info	# utility from this template directory
+    /path/to/get.sh epackage/info	# utility from this template directory

 3. Switch to *upstream* branch ::